 Why Your Small Business Needs a Fuel Card

-On the other hand, single brand fuel cards, like the Shell Card Fuel Card or BP Fuel Card, are dedicated to one fuel station.
+Single-brand fuel cards, like the Shell Card Fuel Card or BP Fuel Card, are dedicated to one fuel station.
 These cards have lower monthly card fees, better pump price discounts and typically no transaction fees unless used outside of the network.
 Some single brand fuel cards can also be used at other fuel sites, but you may be charged a transaction fee.
-Choosing between an all-brand or single brand fuel card ultimately depends on your business’s fuel needs and preferences.
-All-brand cards are more flexible, but may come with additional fees, while single brand cards offer better discounts and lower fees but restrict you to a specific fuel station.

 Considerations When Choosing a Small Business Fuel Card